Learn how to improve table manners for children. Get ideas on creating a positive dining experience for the whole family.

-That said, how can young kids exhibit decent table manners?
+That said, what are some tips on how to improve children’s table manners?
 Is it a matter of teaching etiquette and reminding them about belching and napkins and passing the salt?

 I suppose you can say that this post isn’t so much about what we parents need to say to our kids to have good manners, but what we should be modeling ourselves to start.
 So here’s a refresher:

 Kids can display poor table manners because they’re not enjoying themselves (Read: tired, ignored, over-stimulated).
 Consider the following ways you can make meal times more pleasant: